Mo’Nique calls for a boycott of Netflix

 Front raises $66 million to replace Microsoft Outlook

-Mo’Nique, legendary comedian and Academy Award winner, is calling out Netflix for allegedly offering her $500,000 for a stand-up comedy special while offering millions to Amy Schumer, Dave Chapelle, and Chris Rock.
+Mo’Nique, legendary comedian and Academy Award winner, is calling out Netflix for allegedly offering her $500,000 for a stand-up comedy special while offering millions to Amy Schumer, Dave Chappelle, and Chris Rock.

 In a tweet, Mo’Nique called for a boycott of Netflix on the grounds of color and gender bias: